THE BEST LAS VEGAS PROPERTIES

 U

-Underwriting - The analysis of risk, the
+Underwriting - The analysis of risk, the determination

-property that will secure the loan.
+that will secure the loan.

 Unsecured Loan - A loan that is not backed by